MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-solutions.md

 ### Code snippets for TeamsFx SDKs

 TBD

-The following code provides an example of a bot activity for a channel team scope:
+The following code provides an example of a bot activity handler for a channel team scope in TeamsFx SDK:

 # [JavaScript](#tab/js)